top of page

 Skuli Thorsteinsson

 Skuli Thorsteinsson started music early with the violin at age 3, and picked up the guitar at age 13.
-Since moving to Boston to attend Berklee College of Music, he has been performing all around the Northeastern US with his band Congress as well as with the Beantown Swing Orchestra in addition to giving private guitar lessons.
+Since moving to Boston to attend Berklee College of Music, he has been performing all around the Northeastern US with his band Congress, as well as with the Beantown Swing Orchestra, and in addition to giving private guitar lessons.

 Skuli is excited to introduce kids to the joy of music at Little Groove, much like he was introduced to it at such a young age, and help them grow and develop through music.